sdiehl/compiler-crates/docs/src/smallvec.md

 ## Best Practices

-When using SmallVec in compiler projects, consider these guidelines:

 Choose inline capacity based on profiling and typical use cases.
 Too small wastes the optimization opportunity, while too large wastes stack space.
 Common sweet spots are 2-4 for AST children, 8-16 for local collections, and 32-64 for token buffers.

 Be aware of the size implications.
 A `SmallVec<[T; N]>` is approximately the size of N elements plus a discriminant and pointer.
 This can make structs larger, potentially affecting cache behavior.
 Measure the trade-offs in your specific use case.